13.1.Email management job configuration

 Screenshot A Screenshot B

-The job’s configuration page will open, where the following section must be configured:
+The job’s configuration page will open.
+The following sections must be configured here:

 ✓ EWS Settings